-When I was diagnosed with cancer the tumour was already huge – and there was more than one, just to add to the fun.
-And this was despite keeping on top of my PSA readings.
+When I was diagnosed with cancer the tumour was already huge – and there was more than one – and this was despite keeping on top of my PSA readings.
 The specialists I saw along the way seemed to be quite content to let a tumour grow until it was something that they could see and act upon.
-This strikes me as being quite unscientific.
+And then it was!

-My prostate cancer was not typical – it grew within the organ itself, rather than on the outside which is more common.
-Therefore, the ‘early detection’ method of a finger up my bum did not find anything.
-But because I had a much smarter urologist by this time, my PSA of 13 was followed by an MRI, which showed tumours existed.
-This was followed by a biopsy which found two tumours with a Gleeson score of 8, and a 17mm core sample from the largest one.
+My prostate cancer was not typical – it grew within the organ itself, rather than on the outside which is more common, which meant that it could not be found with a ‘digit scan’.
+However my PSA launched up to 13, which was followed by an MRI.
+It showed tumours existed.
+This was followed by a biopsy: two tumours with a Gleeson score of 8, and a 17mm core sample from the largest one.
 This was serious.

-To cut a long story short I embarked upon a immune system boosting nutrition plan, doing all of the things mentioned before, as well as a treatment plan (described in the next section), which turbo charged my immune system.
-The results were very revealing.
+To cut a long story short I set about super charging my immune system with nutrition, as well as a treatment plan (described in the next section).
+The results were revealing…….